-\ For a major in World Missions in the Th.M. program at least fourteen hours of elective credit beyond the required four hours (including 820 Applied Cultural Anthropology, 825 A Biblical Theology of Missions, and 837 Senior Seminar in Missions), and a master's thesis or research project in the field are required, in addition to the prescribed work.
-With the approval of the department up to four hours may be selected from related and practical studies in Pastoral Ministries or Christian Education.
+For a major in World Missions in the Th.M. program at least thirteen hours of elective credit (including 820 Applied Cultural Anthropology, 825 A Biblical Theology of Missions, and 837 Senior Seminar in Missions), and a master's thesis or research project in the field are required, in addition to the required course (801 Introduction to World Missions).
+With the approval of the department up to four hours may be selected from related studies in other departments.
 At least eight of the student's elective hours must be taken outside his major and in several departments.
-Students who plan to major in World Missions are encouraged to take first-year Greek in college or 201-202 Elements of Greek in the summer before their first semester of studies at the Seminary in order to enable them to follow Curriculum "B."